The 67th Tamiya Pachi Contest “Bronze Prize”. I built this in August 2007.

 Easy to set up natural slack and excellent!!
 Molding is also fine.
 I could express the realism of the caterpillar along with the trank roller even if it’s a light tank.
 It is effective, though the price is also high.
-An usual installation is to much expense anyway it’s effective.
+A usual installation is a too much expense anyway it’s effective.

 Photo shot before painting.
-At first, I would like to paint caterpillar separately, but it will not be easy to assemble by interfering the body and caterpillar each other so I had joined them all.
+At first, I would like to paint caterpillars separately, but it will not be easy to assemble by interfering with the body and caterpillar with each other so I had joined them all.
 Therefore, the painting process was not changed between not movable and movable caterpillar.

 Marder III is antitank self-propelled artillery from which designed to attach importance to the defeating power in the emergency.
-Because of German tanks encountered strong Soviet Army tanks in the first stage of the Operation Barbarossa, it was necessary to develop such a vehicle.
+Because German tanks encountered strong Soviet Army tanks in the first stage of Operation Barbarossa, it was necessary to develop such a vehicle.

 I got a bronze prize in the 67th Tamiya Pach!
 Contest.
 It might be obtained a good impression by the angle of sending a photograph.
-I was very glad to get the prize cause it was my first participation in this kind of contests.
+I was very glad to get the prize cause it was my first participating in this kind of contest.

 I wonder which front line this 7.62cm antitank cannon was captured from the Soviet army.
 By the way, the lower body was almost the same as 38t that Czechoslovakia developed.
 It seems to shake quite when fired.

 This time, I painted this tank in the situation of the North African front.
 After the German gray painting, I sprayed dark yellow, etc. Afterward, I expressed dusty weathering colored buff, gray, sand, brown, etc. with the enamel and pastel.
 The traveling lock seems to be curved.

 Is it battle damage?
 I suppose I have thrown it somewhere.